Engine Compartment and Mechanical

 Emission data plate - Green for 1973 cars with the 3 liter engine

 AC DATA PLATE.
 All west coast SM's in the USA had a small data plate installed in the engine compartment that showed the model year of the car.
 An example would be "AC73" which is for a model year 1973 car (see photo).
 Since these AC number plates were installed adjacent to the serial number, some local licensing agencies added the AC number to the serial number, sometimes not.
+So as an example, if a serial number plate of a 1973 SM had serial number 00SD0959, the car's title might show the VIN as 00SD0959 or AC7300SD0959.

 These tags are a bit mysterious and were not installed on every SM sold in the USA.
 While nobody is 100% certain of the whole story, Richard Bonfond and the late Carter Willey helped us understand it, at least as well as possible.
 The story was that Citroën had two main headquarters to import cars; Los Angeles and New York.
 The Los Angeles office handled all cars shipped to the west coast ports of the USA (LA, San Francisco, Seattle, etc.) and the New York office handled all cars that arrived at the various east coast ports.
 All west coast SM's had the AC tag.
 So far, I have not been able to find out the reason why west coast cars had the tag and east coast cars did not.
 The most logical guess is that the state of California required it, so they were installed on all cars processed through the Los Angeles office.
 The AC tags were installed by Citroën personnel as a port-installed part, like the sealed-beam headlights and other parts.